NATIONAL CHOP SUEY DAY

 A prime example of culinary mythology. ~ Alan Davidson on the origin of chop suey.

 One tale stemming from the Quing Dynasty connects to premier Li Hongzhang’s visit in 1896.
 According to the story, his chef wanted to create a meal suitable for both the Chinese and American palates.
 Another version of the story tells that Li wandered to a local Chinese restaurant after the hotel kitchen closed.
-Even though the chef was embarrassed because he had nothing prepared to offer, he made a dish for Li.
+Despite feeling embarrassed because he had nothing prepared to offer, the chef made a dish for Li.
 Comprised of leftover scraps, the chef created the new “chop suey” dish.

 Still another myth tells of an 1860s Chinese restaurant cook in San Francisco.
-After hours, the chef was forced to serve something to the drunken miners.
-He had nothing fresh to offer.
-However, to avoid a beating, he threw leftovers in a wok, providing a makeshift meal to the miners.
-The miners loved the dish, asking him for the name of the dish.
+When drunken miners arrived after hours, the chef avoided a beating thanks to some quick thinking.
+He threw leftovers in a wok, providing a makeshift meal to the miners.
+The miners loved the dish, asking him for the name of the entree.
 To which the chef replied, “Chopped Sui.”

 Traveling to the United States in 1903, Liang Oichao, a Guangdong native, wrote that there existed a food item called chop suey.
 While regularly served by Chinese restaurateurs, the local Chinese people did not eat this dish.